Cydhra/vers/readme.md

 ![RMQ Comparison](images/rmq_comparison.svg)

 # Intrinsics
-This crate uses compiler intrinsics for bit-manipulation.
+This crate uses compiler intrinsics for bit manipulation.
 The intrinsics are supported by all modern x86_64 CPUs, but not by other architectures.
 There are fallback implementations if the intrinsics are not available, but they are significantly slower.
 Using this library on `x86` CPUs without enabling `BMI2` and `popcnt` target features is not recommended.